Costinteo/osds-lab/lab2/README.md

 In this laboratory, we shall reproduce and understand a classic buffer overflow attack.
 We will be using a technique called *code-reusing* initially and then later explore crafting *shellcode*, similarly to the Phrack article.
 Additionally, we will be learning the widely-used exploitation framework *pwntools*, to help us mount an attack easier, faster and automated.

 Note: All the programs we are exploiting will be compiled for 64-bits.
-We will be temporarily compile without stack cookies, which is one of the protections used by compilers, to simplify the process.
+We will be temporarily compiling without stack cookies, which is one of the protections used by compilers, to simplify the process.

 At this point, we should check out [pwntools](https://github.com/Gallopsled/pwntools) and its [documentation](https://docs.pwntools.com/en/stable/).
 If you're on a Debian derivative, you can install it with the instructions found on the repo: